pratik07092002/SignLanguageRecognitionSystem/README.md

 # Sign Language Recognition System

-This is a brief description of your Sign Language Recognition System project.
+This is a Sign Language Recognition system app built in Flutter ui and python-flask backend which enables users to interact with hearing empaired users

 ## Screenshots